saucesamourai/Demarrage-rapide-Raspberry-Pi/quickstart.md

-# Raspberry Pi Quick Start Guide
+# Guide de démarrage rapide Raspberry Pi

 Got a Raspberry Pi?
 Great: let's get started by making sure you have all the cables and accessories before plugging them all in and logging in for the first time.